anoopkcn/zenv/README.md

 ```

 In the configuration `target_machines` is required key(If you want, you can disable the validation check using `--no-host`), all other entries are optional.
 Top-level `base_dir` can be an absolute path or relative one(relative to the `zenv.json` file), if not provided it will create a directory called `zenv` at the project root.
 One can use wildcards to target specific systems, to mantch any machine use `*` or `any` (`"target_machines": ["*"]`).
 The lookup location of the `dependency_file` is the same directory as `zenv.json`.

+The key-val `"modules_file": "path/to/file.txt"` can be specified in an environment to load module names from an external file.
+The file can contain module names separated by spaces, tabs, commas, or newlines.
+When specified, any modules listed in the "modules" array are ignored.

 ## Help